ghfakegh1337/StealthCore/README.md

 ### Help

-If you have any problems or have any questions, just write to me in private messages at discord: ghfakegh1337.
+If you have any problems or have any questions, just write to me in private messages at discord: ghfakegh1337.\

+### Status

+Temporarily out of service because the developer of superiority has not yet released an update for the latest patch 2574 🔴

 ### Authors